by Jeff Wilson

 (ISP), the juvenile's case is assigned to a Supervision Officer.
 This is

-the person who will be watching closely to be sure that the juvenile is
+the person who will be watching closely to insure that the juvenile is

 following all conditions of probation that have been ordered by the

 court.
 These rules may include:

 Report to the probation office once a month for